“I’m traveling to India in July and August, where can I go to avoid the monsoon rains?

 - Prices are lower

-- And the rains are a respite from the summer heat and wash the dust away leaving the countryside gorgeously, glistening and green
+- The rains are an important respite from the summer heat and wash the dust away leaving the countryside gorgeously, glistening and green

-Whilst some people, especially Indians, enjoy the rainy season (if that’s you check out the best destinations to visit during monsoon in India) , in my honest opinion I think monsoon is not the best time to visit India – perhaps this is just because I’m British and I see so much rain that I really don’t want to fly half way around the world for more rain!
+Whilst some people, including the locals, enjoy the rainy season (if that’s you check out the best destinations to visit during monsoon in India) , in my honest opinion I don’t think monsoon is the best time to travel around India – perhaps this is just because I’m British and I see so much rain that I really don’t want to fly half way around the world for more rain and for it to potentially disrupt my travel plans.

-There are pros and cons to visiting Goa during the monsoon, come if you like it quiet and green but be aware that most of the beach shacks, markets and parties are not open during the rainy season and the sea can be rough for swimming.
+But as I live in Goa I’ve experienced the rains a few times now.
+There are pros and cons to visiting Goa during the monsoon, come if you like it quiet, luscious and green but you need to be aware that most of the beach shacks, markets and parties are not open during the rainy season, the sea can be too rough for swimming and there are alot of long power cuts so stay somewhere with power back up.
+The 5 star resorts in Goa often have discounted monsoon deals!

 When’s the best time to visit India?

-The best time to visit (the majority of) India is in the winter months, between November and March when the weather is cool and dry perfect to enjoy sightseeing.
-April and May start to get pretty hot ( a good time to escape up to the mountains) and in June the monsoon in India starts to arrive.
+The best time to visit (the majority of) India is in the winter months, between November and March when the weather is sunny, dry and cool (by Indian standards) perfect to enjoy sightseeing.
+April and May start to get pretty hot ( a good time to escape up to the mountains) and in June the monsoon starts to arrive in South India.

 What’s the monsoon in India like?

-It can be quite fun to watch the locals welcome to start of the monsoon as children run around and everyone dances in the rain because its such a refreshing change from the heat and humidity of summer.
+The arrival of monsoon is a relief and the first thunderstorms are really dramatic.
+It can be quite fun to watch the locals welcome to start of the monsoon as children run around and everyone dances in the rain because its such a refreshing change from the heat, humidity and dust of summer.
 Goa even has a really fun festival called Sao Joao at the end of June where the locals jump into wells!